About Reichenbach Falls

-The funicular runs early May-mid October.
-Combined tickets with the Aareschlucht are also available for 15 Sfr per adult and 11 Sfr per child (7-16 years).
+The funicular runs early May to mid October.
+Combined tickets with the Aare Gorge are also available.
 The price includes the entrance to fascinating Aare Gorge and a return trip on the Reichenbach funicular.
 Tickets are sold at both attractions.

-A visit to the Reichenbachfalls is a must for Sherlock Holmes fans.
-There is a 24-seater wooden carriage, once used for the electricity works, which brings visitors to the place of the famous scene – close to the viewing terrace above the powerful waters.
+A visit to the Reichenbach Falls is a must for Sherlock Holmes fans.
+There is a 24-seater wooden carriage, once used for the electricity works, which brings visitors to the place of the famous scene of the battle – close to the viewing terrace above the powerful waters.

 There are hiking trails that lead back to the Haslital Valley, Aare Gorge or in the direction of Rosenlaui to the historic Rosenlaui Glacier Gorge.
 Two hiking tips are below:

 Start at the Sherlock Holmes Museum at the Casinoplatz in Meiringen, walk via Willigen and Schwendi up to the place where Sherlock Holmes and his arch rival Moriarty fell to their deaths into the thundering Reichenbach waterfall.
 Continue up via Zwirgi to the top of the Reichenbach funicular station and back down to the valley station (approximately 2.5hrs) or on foot via Geissholz to Willigen and Meiringen (approximately 3.5hrs).

 Hiking tip 2

 Take the Reichenbach funicular up to the top station then walk up towards Zwirgi to the place at the other side of the waterfall where Sherlock Holmes fell to his death.
 From there there are two pathways, either a direct descent or via a family trail to Schwendi and Willigen and back to the base station.
 This takes approximately 2.5hrs.